putitsimply/christian-bible-explained/titus.md

 The book of **Titus** is a short letter in the New Testament.
 It is traditionally understood as a letter from **Paul** (an early Christian leader) to **Titus**, a co-worker who has been left on the island of **Crete** to help organise Christian communities there.

+It is one of a small group of New Testament letters that focus on leadership and community health.
+The letter connects belief with behaviour: it keeps saying that what people teach should match how they live.

 ## What it contains

 **1) Titus is told to set things in order (chapter 1).**\